Give Your Site Some Focus! Tips for Designing Useful and Usable Focus Indicators

 Power users.
 A power user could be someone like a web developer, who spends all day writing code.
 Or an administrator who does a lot of data entry.
 I personally like to be able to tab through a web form while I’m filling it out rather than clicking on each field.

 It should also be noted that “focus visible” is a requirement for a site to be considered accessible under the Web Content Accessibility Guidelines (WCAG).
-WCAG is the most commonly agreed upon accessibility standard, and an increasing number of countries have laws which require that public-facing websites meet the WCAG standard.
+WCAG is the most commonly agreed upon accessibility standard, and an increasing number of countries have laws that require that public-facing websites meet the WCAG standard.

 What’s Focusable on a Web Page?